Why give?

 We are teaching valuable skills

-In our vocational courses, one third of our students are preparing for their first careers, another third are workers retraining for a new career – an increasing number of these are veterans returning from service.
+In our vocational courses, one third of our students are preparing for their first careers, another third are workers retraining for a new career, and an increasing number of these are veterans returning from service.
 And the other third?
 Retirees expanding their skills and improving their quality of life… and we all know this is invaluable.

 We’re contributing to our community